dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/webassembly.md

 IIS is a capable static file server for Blazor apps.
 To configure IIS to host Blazor, see [Build a Static Website on IIS](/iis/manage/creating-websites/scenario-build-a-static-website-on-iis).

-Published assets are created in the `/bin/Release/{TARGET FRAMEWORK}/publish` folder.
+Published assets are created in the `/bin/Release/{TARGET FRAMEWORK}/publish` or `bin\Release\{TARGET FRAMEWORK}\browser-wasm\publish` folder, depending on which version of the SDK is used and where the the `{TARGET FRAMEWORK}` placeholder is the target framework.
 Host the contents of the `publish` folder on the web server or hosting service.

 #### web.config